vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 ## 2. CSS Lists Styling

-This section is all about Lists.
-Either creating lisits using CSS or designing the already created HTML list.
-This is important because in the process of designing webpages, lists are always used.
-This section covers:
+An important aspect of a webpage design is styling lists.
+Therefore this section teaches students how to create lists using CSS.
+Moreover, students learn how to design an already created HTML list.
+In particular the section covers the following points:

 - Recap of HTML list
 - Different list Item makers such as Circle, square, upper-roman etc. (using `list-style-type`)